 Most people understand that life insurance is a way to protect family and loved ones in the event of an untimely passing.
-Less well known is the fact that life insurance — particularly whole life insurance — can also serve to accumulate funds.
+Less well known is the fact that life insurance — particularly whole life insurance —offers a combination of protection, cash value accumulation, guarantees and income tax advantages that differentiates it from most other financial products.
+The cash value accumulates on a tax-deferred basis, and may later be used as a reliable source of funds.

 That means, depending on the terms of the policy, a policyowner can use whole life insurance to strike a balance between protection and accumulation that meets their individual goals.

-For instance, someone could choose a whole life insurance policy that aims to build funds — in the form of cash value — relatively quickly along with immediate protection.
+For instance, someone could choose a whole life insurance policy that aims to build cash value —relatively quickly along with immediate protection.
 Or, by contrast, that person could opt for a whole life insurance policy that establishes immediate protection with accumulated funds building up over a longer period of time.
 (Life insurance calculator)

 More specifically, some whole life insurance policies can be paid up with as few as 10 premium payments, and so build cash value relatively quickly.
 Of course, the premiums for such a policy are substantially larger.